Last Updated on March 10, 2026 by Ioana

 Explore the Slovak National Theatre

-If you continue walking past the statue you will get to the Slovak National Theatre.
-Right in front of the theatre there is a nice park with a lot of trees, flowers, and benches.
+If you keep walking past the Man at Work statue, you’ll reach the Slovak National Theatre.
+Right in front of the building is a lovely park filled with trees, flowers, and benches.

 Go up to the Bratislava Castle